haroondata/FHIR-task-cloud/README.md

 2. Flattens nested structures.
 3. Creates SQL tables (only for this task; not in production).
 4. Inserts cleaned data into MySQL.
-5. Optionally writes CSVs for inspection.
+5. Writes CSVs for inspection.

 ---